About this Website

 EPRV RCN Colloquium Series

-The next EPRV RCN Colloquium will take place on April 23rd, 2026 and feature Dr. Jessi Cisewski-Kehe [University of Wisconsin-Madison] who will present on "Back to the basics: using statistical linear models to clean radial velocities for exoplanet detection"!
+The next EPRV RCN Colloquium will take place on June 25th, 2026 and feature Dr. Sowmya Krishnamurthy [University of Graz] who will speak about tracing the spectral signatures of stellar granulation and magnetic activity using 3D MHD simulations!
 For connection info, please refer to the EPRV RCN Google Calendar and/or email updates, available to RCN members.

 RCN Colloquium Advertisement